Guide

 perl tools/check-local-assets.pl

 Runtime admin and theme assets must be local.
-Do not depend on remote asset CDNs for core admin behavior.
+Core admin behavior should not depend on remote asset CDNs.

 Manual Recovery Commands